-Trump Christian Refugees Statement: Donald Trump Suggests US Will Prioritize Christians Over Muslim Refugees From Syria And The Wider Middle East
+Trump Christian Refugees Statement: Donald Trump Suggests U.S. Will Prioritize Christians Over Muslim Refugees From Syria And The Wider Middle East

 The Courts and Donald Trump

-Christian refugees getting priority status over Muslim refugees – as indicated above – appears to run counter to the underlying principles of the First Amendment and the ideal of religious freedom in the United States.
+Christian refugees getting priority status over Muslim refugees – as indicated above – appears to run counter to the underlying principles of the First Amendment and the idea of religious freedom in the United States.
 On the other hand, many on the far right will no doubt argue that the constitutional protections laid out in the Bill of Rights don’t really apply to foreigners.

 Trump's promise to prioritize Christian over Muslim refugees when the 90-day ban lifts violates the Religion Clauses of our First Amendment.